ca969/rocket-burger/README.md

-# rocket-burger
-Rocket Burger is a restaurant website designed with HTML5 and SCSS that allows users to make a reservation to MongoDB database, by sending an AJAX request to the NodeJS server.
+A restaurant website that allows users to make a reservation.
+You can't reservate with the same phone number and/or e-mail more than once.